How does the school communicate important information?

 Are there any social functions for Jr. High students?

-The 7th graders participate in the overnight Extreme Armor and the 8th graders participate in the four-day Armor Adventure, both held in September.
-June brings the 8th Grade retreat and the 7th Grade Spring Fling, and the Awards Ceremony and yearbook signing party take place on the last day of school.
+The 7th graders participate in the Armor Blast and the 8th graders participate in the three-day Armor Adventure, both held in September.
+June brings the Gr8 Escape for the 8th graders.
+The parent council coordinates winter and spring all school socials.

 Which sports are offered in Jr. High?